 Chapter 1.
 In the Beginning…

 In October, he went on a school trip to sleep-away camp where they said they knew how to treat kids with Tourrettes.
-That was the worst decision of out lives.
+That was the worst decision of our lives.
 At camp, he had a relapse of symptoms including anxiety, severe whole body tics, insomnia, and paranoia.
-But, the camp staff refused to acknowledge that he was in distress and ignored his pleas for help.
-On the second morning of his return home from camp, he started experiencing full blown PTSD symptoms.
+On the first morning of his return home from camp, he started experiencing PTSD symptoms.
 He had irrational fears of showering, going outdoors, doctors, nurses, teachers, large groups of people, even his best friend!
-There was a severe decline in math (he couldn’t even do 1+1), he couldn’t read, when he was reading at the 10th grade level, and he couldn’t even pick up a pencil or add one plus one.
+There was a severe decline in math (he couldn’t even do 1+1), he couldn’t read, when he was reading at the 10th grade level, and he couldn’t even pick up a pencil.
 Even worse were the hallucinations.
 He was hearing voices.
 There were continuous rage attacks, extreme anxiety, dissociative events (involving camp incidents), obsessive compulsive disorder (OCD), oppositional defiance disorder (ODD), and severe age regression (autism-like symptoms).
 He was also homebound for six months!
 He was terrified to leave the house.
 In the end, we had to retrain him to go outside.
 To even turn the door handle took months to accomplish!
 These symptoms occurred daily with no breaks.
-We unenrolled him from school and started homeschooling.
+We withdrew him from school and started homeschooling.
 He thought teachers were going to come out of the computers or from behind posters on the wall.
 Homeschooling was a challenge.
 (At that point, we still didn’t know he had PANDAS and an untreated inflammation of the brain).
 We contacted his neurologist who said, “it really sounds like he needs to see a psychiatrist instead of having a neurologist…”

 We visited several neurologists and psychologists, and while he was hiding and screaming underneath their office tables, nobody could tell us what was wrong and couldn’t understand that this child had not been like this before.
 We told them over and over that he was the top of his class, one of only two kids who got into advanced math for middle school, sweet, loving, compassionate, empathetic, never mean or lashing out.
 The doctors talked about “hot feelings” and “cold feelings”, that we couldn’t let him have his way with everything.
 One doctor put him on Zoloft, which made him 100x worse.
 We told the doctor it was making him worse and that we needed to stop the Zoloft and he said, “It sounds like you need more, not less.”
 He said, we should “try outpatient hospitalization and if that doesn’t work than he’ll need inpatient treatment.”
 He diagnosed ADHD (over the phone) and put him on Intuniv, which made him have whole body seizure-like tics.
 The doctor wanted to try him on Risperidone, which he said, “works well for his patients with Tourette Syndrome.”
 We refused to give our son Risperidone after reading literature on all its possible side effects.
 We just knew that there was something being missed!
 (By the way, we found out later that this “neurologist” had a video and information about PANDAS on his website!!!)